Holocene L2 Chain Derivation Changes

 Pruning

-Pruning is vastly simplified as there's at most only one open channel in the channel bank.
+Pruning is vastly simplified as there is at most only one open channel in the channel bank.
 So the

 channel bank's queue becomes effectively a staging slot for a single channel, the staging channel.